Why is this important?

 What type of injury do people have on falling?

 When a person falls in hospital, the incident is classified as either Low, Medium, High or Extreme.
 The majority of falls result in a very minor injury.
-Over the three year time period from 2013 to 2015, more than half of the falls incidents in WSLHD did not have an injury or the injury was very minor.
+Over the three year time period from 2014-2016, more than half of the falls incidents in WSLHD did not have an injury or the injury was very minor.

 How can you help?